 For many athletes, entertainers, and artists around the world, the opportunity to come and showcase their talents in the United States is a dream come true.
 In addition to putting you in the international spotlight, working in the U.S. can open the door to future success by exposing you to the people and institutions that are in a position to make your dreams a reality.
 The P visa allows non-immigrant workers in the sports, arts, and entertainment fields to come to this country, along with their spouses and children, to work on a temporary basis.
 While obtaining this type of visa can be a complicated and lengthy process, our immigration lawyer is here to help.

-At the Southern California Law Offices of Joshua L. Goldstein, P.C., we can guide you through the required forms and documents necessary to obtain a P visa, while helping to expedite the process and avoid common delays.
-If you or a loved one has a special talent or skill to showcase or is part of a team of entertainers or athletes visiting the U.S., call our Los Angeles immigration lawyers today at (213) 262-2000 to get the assistance you need to take advantage of what could be a once in a lifetime opportunity.
+At the Southern California Goldstein Immigration Lawyers, we can guide you through the required forms and documents necessary to obtain a P visa, while helping to expedite the process and avoid common delays.
+If you or a loved one has a special talent or skill to showcase or is part of a team of entertainers or athletes visiting the U.S., call our immigration lawyer in Los Angeless today at (213) 262-2000 to get the assistance you need to take advantage of what could be a once in a lifetime opportunity.

 P Visa Categories and Criteria